Welcome to the Wisconsin Department of Natural Resources Air Quality Monitoring Data site.

 Data Validity

-- Data presented on this website is displayed in real time.
-It has not been quality assured and is therefore subject to change.
+- Data presented on this website are displayed in real time.
+They have not been fully quality assured and are therefore subject to change.

-- Data is quality assured within six months of collection.
+- Data are quality assured within six months of collection.

-- Reports may not follow all rounding/truncation conventions required for comparison to the regulatory National Ambient Air Quality Standards.
-For example, 8-hour average ozone concentrations on this website have been rounded rather than truncated, so the values listed may be one ppb higher than their regulatory values.
+- Reports may not follow all rounding/truncation conventions required for comparison to the regulatory NAAQS.
+For example, 8-hour average ozone concentrations on this website have been rounded rather than truncated, so the values listed may be one part per billion (ppb) higher than their regulatory values.

 Time

-- Data posted is the most recent available, but may appear to be older due to several factors:
+- Data posted are the most recent available, but may appear to be older due to several factors:

-- Central Standard Time is always used, so data will appear to be an additional hour behind during Daylight Savings Time.
+- Data are always presented in Central Standard Time, so data will appear to be an hour behind during Daylight Savings Time.

 Air Quality Index (AQI)